Blessing Tupiri '14: From Zimbabwe to McKendree

 As he settled in however, Blessing discovered that McKendree was a learning environment in which he could certainly flourish.
 “McKendree has given me more than I could have ever imagined,” he said.
 “The professors are friendly, involved people and playing intercollegiate soccer has been a dream come true.”

-Blessing has not only been involved with soccer but also is a member of the International Student Association, has volunteered for service projects with the Center for Public Service, and participated in mission trips through Campus Ministries.
+Blessing has not only been involved with soccer but also is a member of the International Student Association, has volunteered for service projects with the Lyn Huxford Center for Community Service, and participated in mission trips through Campus Ministries.
 He is adamant that “the new friendships I built in classes and through the International Student Organization made the transition easier.”

 The honors student is majoring in pre-professional biology with a minor in sports performance.
 “I have always enjoyed science because it is never stagnant, there’s always a new discovery around the corner,” he said.
 He is currently utilizing what he has learned about rural health in a summer internship at St. Mary’s Good Samaritan Hospital in Centralia, Ill.

 After graduation Blessing plans to continue studying medicine in graduate school.
 He eventually wants to return to Zimbabwe to practice sports medicine or rural health.
 “I see just how much Zimbabwe needs graduate students like me to help rebuild and reinstate it into its rightful place,” he noted.

 Ready to Make Your Mark at McKendree University?